Waboodoo/secret-santinator/README.md

 ## How do I configure this thing?

-You need to write the 2 config files:
+You need to write the 3 config files:

-The `email_config.yml` file includes all the settings for the email sending such as mail server credentials and the content of the email.
-You can copy the `email_config.sample.yml` file as a template.
-Simply copy it, rename it to `email_config.yml` and fill in all the details.
+- The `email_server.yml` file includes the settings for sending emails, such as mail server credentials.
+- The `email_message.yml` file includes the contents of the email that will be sent to people.

-The `people.yml` file includes a list of all participants.
+- The `people.yml` file includes a list of all participants.
 Each person consists of a `name` and an `email`, and optionally an `id`, which may be used in the email subject or body.

-You can copy the `people.sample.yml` file as a template.
+You can copy the `config.sample` directory to get started with templates for these files.
+The config files need to be in a directory prefixed with "config-".

-Once the config files are set up, you can run
+Once the config files are set up, you can run the program and provide the name of your config directory as an argument.

 ## To Do